ralphjsmit/filament/docs/14-upgrade-guide.md

 ## Running the automated upgrade script

-The first set tp upgrade your Filament app is to run the automated upgrade script.
+The first set to upgrade your Filament app is to run the automated upgrade script.
 This script will automatically upgrade your application to the latest version of Filament and make changes to your code, which handles most breaking changes:

 ```bash
 composer require filament/upgrade:"^4.0" -W --dev